 Although the cost of a conference can vary wildly, we have some basic numbers to keep in mind as you start to plan.

-- The average per-person cost for a conference can range from $500 to $2,500.
+- The average per-person cost for a conference in 2026 can range from $500 to $2,500.
 These costs can obviously run much higher, but we’ve found that the average conference comes in around this range.

-- Total conference costs can range from $150,000 up to over $3,000,000.
+- Total conference costs can range from $300,000 up to over $3,000,000.
 Again, this all depends on factors like the size, location, and length of your conference.
 We typically wouldn’t recommend trying to host a conference for under $150k unless you don’t plan to serve any food.

 Let's take a look at two different conference budget scenarios for a 2-day conference with 500 people in attendance.
 The format of this conference would be one full-day + one half day, which works out to two lunches, two breakfasts, two-to-three breaks, and one dinner / reception.
 In the first scenario, we take out the breakfasts to give you a lower food & beverage cost.